opea-project/GenAIInfra/DEVELOPMENT.md

 1. [`pre-commit`](https://pre-commit.com/#install): better to do a pre-commit test before you create a commit

+## Creating new helm chart for OPEA services

+Please see [development README](dev/README.md) of how to create new helm chart for OPEA services.

 ## Testing

 To test your changes after developing or updating a helm chart, you can use the following command: